 In this episode of The How of Business podcast, Henry Lopez and David Begin discuss their process, tips, techniques and best practices for hiring remarkable employees for your small business.
 This topic will span multiple episodes, and this first part focuses on creating the job description, job postings, and the screening and interview process.

 - The hiring process does not end at the hire.
 In this episode we focus on the up-front part of the hiring process which includes creating a job description, posting the job, and the overall screening and interview process.
+Some employers may decide to include additional parts to the screening process to make sure that they are hiring the best person for their business.
+Drug tests and background checks could be asked of potential candidates during this process.
+This might happen before they even have the chance to meet the employers in person.
+This doesn’t happen in all businesses though, sometimes it just depends on the industry that you work in.
+For example, it is not uncommon for employers in the healthcare industry to ask potential employees to complete a mouth swab drug test.
 As small business owners, we have a tendency to want to declare the task completed when we hire and employee.
 The process, however, continues into the employee on-boarding, training, coaching, and probation period.

 - Personality, character and attitude are often more important than skills.
 You can teach an employee certain skills (how to operate a certain accounting system for example), but it’s almost impossible to teach them to have a great personality, high character and a positive attitude.

 - The way to look at the process is that you are trying to find people who are a “fit”, for a particular position and for your organization.